capaldo/cernAHK/README.md

 * **Hot String** – the typed phrase that will automatically execute the macro.

 ## Updates
-*This section is to provide in easy-to-read area for users to read up on what changes have been made and what is being worked on.*
+*This section is to provide in easy-to-read area for users to read up on what changes have been made.*

 * **11/21/18:** Adding README, explanations, and broken down code for user customization.
 * **12/01/18:** Added toolbar setup to prevent the buttons from "stealing" keyboard shortcuts.